Old Fashioned Fourth of July

 This year Bridgeport celebrates from July 1st to July 4th.

 Find a good spot along Main Street for the annual parade.
 You'll see entries from old and young alike.
 Perhaps you would like to join in the activity!

 No matter where you might be staying during the week, plan to bring the family to Bridgeport for at least a day of thrilling entertainment.
 The community is in the northern region of Mono County.
 To give you an idea of travel time, it’s about 50 minutes north of Mammoth Lakes.

 In Bridgeport, you can see for yourself what an old time, all American town gathering is all about.
 There’s literally something for everyone to do; from toddlers to grandparents, activities abound.
 See the complete activities listing!

-Other activities during the three-day celebration include a Turkey Shoot, a Rodeo (tickets available at event), a pancake breakfast, running events, a Main Street Parade, horseshoe tournament, mud volleyball, a greased pole climbing contest and even a rubber duck race.
+Other activities during the weekend celebration include a Turkey Shoot, a Rodeo (tickets available at event), a pancake breakfast, running events, a Main Street Parade, mud volleyball, a greased pole climbing contest and even a rubber duck race.

 Meanwhile, you can sample some delicious food and watch the kids have a ball at the fun attractions set up for them on the Courthouse Lawn.